 Japchae is a Korean favorite that can be eaten warm or cold, as a side or main, and is easily modifiable depending on what you have on hand and what you can and cannot eat.
 You can find a traditional recipe, including more detailed cooking steps and a video, here courtesy of Korean chef Maangchi.

 - Dangmyeon – sweet potato starch noodles, 1-3 bundles depending on batch size and ingredient proportions: cook as indicated on package, then drain.
-Drizzle with sesame oil to prevent clumping, then season with soy sauce to taste (more than you think).
+Drizzle with sesame oil to prevent clumping, then season with soy sauce to taste (you’ll need to use way more than you think before they start tasting good).

 - Scallions, up to 1 bunch: wash, cut into ribbon-like strips.
 On low heat, in a small amount of neutral-tasting oil, sautee for about 45 seconds to mellow the taste of the scallions.